Thursday, May 26, 2005

 Goliath the Bridge

 Our beloved Pastor Burton A. Knudsen was retiring after over thirty-years as the Pastor of our First Presbyterian Church.
 Staying in the community it would be look but don't touch.
 We needed a shift in our relationship.
 In Nashville, Tennessee and again in Des Moines, Iowa, I saw goats.
-It gave me an idea.
+They gave me an idea.

 At his retirement I told him we were concerned he'd be lonely so we got him a pet.
-The audience of over 200 gasped, "she didn't!"
+The audience of over 200 gasped, "She didn't!"

 "In Mississippi we found a homeless pet Diane, the church secretary, named 'Goliath'.
 With a name like that can you imagine the appetite?
 Weaned and housebroken, it's diet requires 18% crude protein. "